tendermint/tendermint/docs/rfc/rfc-025-support-app-side-mempool.md

 ### Delivering gossiped transactions to the application

-* Transactions still arrive _at_ Tendermint and are passed to the app via `CheckTx` or similar.
+* Transactions still arrive _at_ Tendermint and are passed to the app via `CheckTx`.
+* This is the mechanism by which gossiped transactions are passed to the application.

 #### Not all transactions delivered to Tendermint